inet-framework/inet-showcases/visualizer/routingtable/doc/index.rst

 Routing Protocol).
 The simulation can be run by choosing the ``Dynamic`` configuration from the ini file.

-The network contains a series of ``AODVRouters``.
+The network contains a series of :ned:`AodvRouter`'s.
 These are mobile hosts that have AODV and IP forwarding enabled.
 Six of the hosts are laid out in a chain, and are stationary.
 Their communication ranges are specified so that each host can only reach the adjacent hosts. ``destinationHost``